Journalist turned whistleblower calls for Ofcom probe

 The Newsnight-Sunday Times story deliberately misses the very basic way all unions work.
-They all take money from their members, and use that cash to pay salaries to officials.
-Nobody can fork for nothing as the saying goes.
+They all take money from their members and use that cash to pay salaries to officials.
+Nobody can work for nothing as the saying goes.

-Ian Lavery did his job and that’s what the right wing don’t like.
-Unions and union leaders
+Ian Lavery did his job and that’s what the right wing doesn’t like.
+Good Unions and union leaders

 British union officials are typically paid more than their members, and if union members wanted to debate that, well OK.
 But that is not what is happening here.

-The press are really just repeating the message anti-union consultants always suggest as the first point to stop people joining unions: “They’ll just spend your union contributions on salaries for the leaders.”
+The press is really just repeating the message anti-union consultants always suggest as the first point to stop people from joining unions: “They’ll just spend your union contributions on salaries for the leaders.”
 This argument only works if you deliberately ignore what unions actually do.